Spotify CEO explains why Kanye West’s music will not be removed from Spotify

 In recent days, the rapper has been dropped by Adidas, Balenciaga andVogue magazine due to antisemitic comments he made earlier this month.
 His Madame Tussauds waxwork has also been moved to an archive.

-West’s talent agency CAA has also cut ties with him, with film company MCR saying it would refuse to distribute a recently completed documentary about the rapper, too.
-He has refused to apologise for the offence he’s caused.
+West’s talent agency CAA has also cut ties with him, and film company MCR said it would not distribute a recently completed documentary about the rapper, too.
+West has refused to apologise for the offence he’s caused.

 “It’s really just his music, and his music doesn’t violate our policy,” Ek told Reuters, adding: “It’s up to his label, if they want to take action or not.”